gdermog/simfire/README.md

 ## Evolutionary algorithm in SimFire

 Applying a evolutionary algorithm to a simple ballistics case may seem like using a sledgehammer to crack
-a nut, but this approach allows the simulation to be expanded arbitrarily to include other perturbations, such as wind, inhomogeneity of the gravitational field, inhomogeneity of the density of the environment, and so on.
+a nut (interval bisection method would be sufficient for such simple task), but this approach allows the simulation to be expanded arbitrarily to include other perturbations, such as wind, inhomogeneity of the gravitational field, inhomogeneity of the density of the environment, bullet excentricity and so on.
 The algorithm does not need to be changed after adding such complications, it will continue to function.
 It is only necessary to ensure that the system does not become [chaotic](https://en.wikipedia.org/wiki/Chaos_theory) with the added perturbations.

 In the case of the SimFire ​​application, the chromosome is represented by class **CSimFireSingleRunParams**, which contains information about the barrel's elevation and also summarizes statistical data about